 \section{Abstract}

-Machine learning models often face challenges in medical applications due to covariate shifts, where discrepancies between training and target data distributions can decrease predictive accuracy.
-This paper introduces an adaptation of Classification and Regression Trees (CART) that incorporates importance weighting to address these distributional differences effectively.
-By assigning greater weight to training samples that closely represent the target distribution, our approach modifies the CART model to improve performance in the presence of covariate shift.
-We evaluate the effectiveness of this method through simulation studies and apply it to real-world medical data, showing significant improvements in predictive accuracy.
-The results indicate that this weighted CART approach can be valuable in medical and other fields where covariate shift poses challenges, enabling more reliable predictions across diverse data distributions.
+Machine learning models used in medical applications often face challenges due to the covariate shift, which occurs when there are discrepancies between the distributions of training and target data.
+This can lead to decreased predictive accuracy, especially with unknown outcomes in the target data.
+This paper introduces a semi-supervised classification and regression tree (CART) that uses importance weighting to address these distribution discrepancies.
+Our method improves the predictive performance of the CART model by assigning greater weights to training samples that more accurately represent the target distribution, especially in cases of covariate shift without target outcomes.
+In addition to CART, we extend this weighted approach to generalized linear model trees and tree ensembles, creating a versatile framework for managing the covariate shift in complex datasets.
+Through simulation studies and applications to real-world medical data, we demonstrate significant improvements in predictive accuracy.
+These findings suggest that our weighted approach can enhance reliability in medical applications and other fields where the covariate shift poses challenges to model performance across various data distributions.